guidomitolo/fundamentals/basic_flask/README.md

 ### Basic Flask
-Flask fundamentals

-Easy to grab and use simple flask implementations:
+Flask fundamentals.
+Easy to grab and use *prêt-à-porter* flask implementations:

 - Blueprints and context manager
 - SQLalchemy and Non-SQLalchemy database management